harvard-edtech/caccl/README.md

 ## Initialize your Project

-Starting a new project with caccl is easy.
+#### 1. Create a new project:

 In an empty directory or npm project directory, run:

 `npm init caccl`